The Art Detectives

 The art detectives of Fine Art Investigations are Patricia Moss, principal researcher and Bingham expert Dr. Maryellen McVicker.
 Helping to keep the group organized is Rosemary Hallin, the art sleuths’ Watson.

 Patricia Moss.
 M. A., Art History, M.A., History, is an art historian who specializes in 19th century American portraits.
 The long-standing relationship between Moss and artist George Caleb Bingham (1811-1879) is introduced in George Caleb Bingham and The Art Detective.
 Moss’ expansion into 19th century American portraits is detailed in Evolution as of an Art Detective.

-Before long, an art librarian had nicknamed her the “Bingham Lady.”
-Later, staff at the Smithsonian’s Research and Scholars Center continued the name in a Bingham Lady interview in their newsletter.
-Since 2001, Moss has located nearly 70 of 100 “lost” Bingham portraits.
+Early in her career, an art librarian nicknamed her the “Bingham Lady.”
+Later, staff at the Smithsonian’s Research and Scholars Center repeated the name in the title of a newsletter interview about her work in locating nearly 70 of 100 “lost” Bingham portraits.

 Her original goal in the portrait search was to help preserve the artistic and historic legacy embedded in the portraits.
 But as people brought paintings to her asking if the artist was George Caleb Bingham, the goal expanded.
 If the artist was not Bingham, then it only seemed fair to find the actual artist.
 Applying the international standard of artists’ moral right to correct attribution to 19th century American portraits became the secondary goal.

 "The Bingham Lady"